engerim42/sandbox/en/hosting/freebsd/x-server-with-vnc/index.rst

-Installing a X-Server with WindowMaker and x11vnc on Gandi's hosting
+Installing an X-Server with WindowMaker and x11vnc on Gandi's hosting
 ====================================================================

 .. image:: images/bsd-vnc.png